Twelve Apostles Precinct Redevelopment

 Growing the region’s reputation as a remarkable world-class destination, while enhancing the hinterland, and protecting the national, coastal marine parks.

-The $108.15 million Twelve Apostles Precinct Redevelopment Project delivers infrastructure projects in the Shipwreck Coast region.
-The Project includes the Shipwreck Coast priority projects in two phases – coastal and main works, and the Private Sector Business Enablement Fund (PSBEF).
+The $108.15 million Twelve Apostles Precinct Redevelopment delivers infrastructure projects in the Shipwreck Coast region.
+The redevelopment includes the Shipwreck Coast priority projects in two phases – coastal and main works.

 Once complete, the Twelve Apostles Precinct will change how visitors experience the region.
 It will provide streamlined access to nature’s greatest attractions, while protecting the environment and cultural history at this spectacular location.